xythobuz/sovereign/README.md

 ---------------

 If you run into an errors, please check the [wiki page](https://github.com/sovereign/sovereign/wiki/Troubleshooting).
 If the problem you encountered, is not listed, please go ahead and [create an issue](https://github.com/sovereign/sovereign/issues/new).
 If you already have a bugfix and/or workaround, just put them in the issue and the wiki page.

-### Reboots

-You will need to manually enter the password for any encrypted volumes on reboot.
-This is not Sovereign-specific, but rather a function of how EncFS works.
-This will necessitate SSHing into your machine after reboot, or accessing it via a console interface if one is available to you.
-Once you're in, run this:

-    encfs /encrypted /decrypted --public

-It is possible that some daemons may need to be restarted after you enter your password for the encrypted volume(s).
-Some services may stall out while looking for resources that will only be available once the `/decrypted` volume is available and visible to daemon user accounts.

 IRC
 ===